cohen4/Library-web/README.md

 cursor = con.cursor()
 cursor.execute("xxxx;")

-Key functionalities of the project include:< br / >
+Key functionalities of the project include:<br>
-  1.Sign in as a librarian or member.< br / >
+  1.Sign in as a librarian or member.<br>
   2.Log in as a librarian or member.< br / >
   3.Search for a book.< br / >
   4.Add a copy of a book (librarians only).< br / >